pepstock-org/Charba-Wiki/versioned_docs/version-4.0/configuration/ScriptableOptions.md

 ### Custom attributes

 You can set custom attributes in the context.
-When teh context is persistent, this could be very helpful because can store attributes needed in the logic of the scriptable options.
+When the context is persistent, this could be very helpful because can store attributes needed in the logic of the scriptable options.

 | Name | Type | Description
 | :- | :- | :-